Capture of Malacca (1511): Preparations for the conquest

-At that same time in Lisbon, King Manuel dispatched another smaller fleet under the command of Diogo de Vasconcelos to trade directly with Malacca, based on the assumption that de Sequeira had been successful in establishing commercial ties with the city.
+At that same time, another smaller fleet under the command of Diogo de Vasconcelos arrived from Lisbon to trade directly with Malacca, dispatched by King Manuel on the assumption that de Sequeira had been successful in establishing commercial ties with the city.
 Vasconcelos arrived at Angediva Island in August 1510 where he found Albuquerque, resting his troops after failing to capture Goa some months prior, and revealed his intentions of sailing to Malacca immediately.
-In the meantime Albuquerque had received messages from the captives at Malacca, written by the factor Rui de Araújo, and sent through envoys of the most powerful merchant of Malacca, a Hindu named Nina Chatu who interceded for the Portuguese.
+Albuquerque had received messages from the captives at Malacca, written by the factor Rui de Araújo, and sent through envoys of the most powerful merchant of Malacca, a Hindu named Nina Chatu who interceded for the Portuguese.
 Araújo detailed the Sultan's military force, the strategic importance of Malacca as well as their atrocious captivity.
-Albuquerque then had Vasconcelos cancel his journey to Malacca and instead had him reluctantly aid him in capturing Goa later that year.
+They were kept chained in a dark and narrow prison, often half-starved and alternatively offered bribes and tortured to give up gunnery secrets or embrace Islam in exchange for freedom.
+Some were forcibly circumcized.
+Albuquerque persuaded Vasconcelos to postpone his journey to Malacca and had him reluctantly aid him in capturing Goa later that year.

-With Goa firmly in Portuguese hands by December, Vasconcelos insisted that he be allowed to proceed to Malacca, which was denied.
-Vasconcelos mutinied and attempted to set sail against the Governor's orders, for which he was imprisoned and his pilots hanged.
+With Goa firmly in Portuguese hands by December, Vasconcelos insisted that he be allowed to proceed to Malacca, which was denied due to the state of war in Malacca.
+Vasconcelos mutinied and attempted to set sail against the Governor's orders, for which he and his captains were arrested and his pilots hanged or condemned to solitary confinement.
 Albuquerque assumed direct command of the expedition and in April departed from Cochin along with 1,000 men and 18 ships.

 The exact number of the Portuguese troops vary depending on the source.
 Cartas de Afonso de Albuquerque mentioned 700 Portuguese and 300 Malabarese auxiliaries.
 Giovanni da Empoli mentioned 1,500 Portuguese and 800 allies, including Chinese and Indian troops.
 Malay sources mention that the Portuguese had at least 2,000 soldiers.
 The Portuguese armada carried 400 guns.

 Crossing of the Indian Ocean

-During the passage to Southeast Asia, the armada lost a galley and an old carrack.
-At Sumatra, the fleet rescued nine Portuguese prisoners who had managed to escape to the Kingdom of Pedir; they informed Albuquerque that the city was internally divided and that the Bendahara had recently been assassinated.
-There they also intercepted several trade ships of the Sultanate of Gujarat, an enemy of the Portuguese.